Did the Neurons Read your Book? Document-level Membership Inference for Large Language Models: Background

 \subsection{Language modeling}

-In the last couple of years, large language models (LLMs) have dominated the research in Natural Language Processing (NLP)~\cite{radford2019language,brown2020language,vaswani2017attention}.
-Being trained in a self-supervised way on a large set of human generated text, these models are increasingly able to understand and generate natural language.
+Recently, large language models (LLMs) have dominated the research in natural language processing~\cite{radford2019language,brown2020language,vaswani2017attention}.
+Being trained in a self-supervised way on a large set of human generated text, LLMs are increasingly able to understand and generate natural language.

-These models require a tokenizer $T$ that discretizes a sequence of textual characters to a sequence of $n$ tokens $\{t_1,\ldots,t_n\}$.
+LLMs require a tokenizer $T$ that discretizes a sequence of text to a sequence of $n$ tokens $\{t_1,\ldots,t_n\}$.
 A token can be any sequence of characters that appear in language (e.g. a single word, part of a word or a combination of words).
-There is a finite number of tokens, and the collection of the tokens is referred to as the vocabulary $\mathcal{V}$ with vocabulary size $V =|\mathcal{V}|$.
+There is a finite number of tokens, and the collection of the tokens is referred to as the vocabulary $\mathcal{V}$ of size $V =|\mathcal{V}|$.

 Given a sequence of $n$ tokens, "foundation" language models are trained to optimize the probability for the model to generate a sequence of tokens $\{t_1,\ldots,t_n\}$, i.e. $p(t_{1},\ldots,t_{n})$.
-More specifically, auto-regressive language models like OpenAI's GPT-2 and GPT-3~\cite{radford2019language,brown2020language} are trained for "next-token prediction", i.e. to predict the likelihood of the next-token given the preceding tokens.
+More specifically, auto-regressive language models like GPT-2 and GPT-3~\cite{radford2019language,brown2020language} are trained for "next-token prediction", i.e. to predict the likelihood of the next-token given the preceding tokens.
 These models have shown to improve understanding and particularly generation of natural language.
-They compute the probability of a sequence of tokens from a series of conditional probabilities as:
+They compute the probability of a sequence of tokens from a series of conditional probabilities as $p(t_{1},\ldots,t_{n}) = \prod_{i=1}^{n} p(t_i | t_1,\ldots,t_{i-1})$.

 The preceding sequence of tokens used to predict the probability of the next token is commonly referred to as the $\emph{context}$, consisting of length $C = |\text{context}|$.
+Typically, language models have a maximum context length that can be taken into account, which we denote as $\maxcontextlength$.